BBA Marketing Concentration

 Students must earn a minimum grade of C-in ALL foundation courses and a cumulative GPA of at least 2.0 across all foundation courses.

 Students must earn a minimum of C- in ALL college core courses (EXCEPT MGT 488) and a cumulative GPA of at least 2.0 across all college core courses.
-A minimum grad of C (2.0) is required in MGT 488 (a grade of C- or lower will not be accepted).
+A minimum grade of C (2.0) is required in MGT 488 (a grade of C- or lower will not be accepted).

 Prerequisite: All college core courses, and within 12 hours of graduate or during the student's last semester.